 One of Barcelona’s most popular night-time spectacles is the Montjuïc Magic Fountain.
 Against the backdrop of the Palau Nacional, the balletic display of water and light set to music is impressive.
 Admired by everyone, it is a true feast for the senses.

 Barcelona has been a cradle of the main Mediterranean cultures for more than 20 centuries.
 Art and culture inside the museums, but in the open air as well.
 In every corner of the city, you can find examples of its historic and artistic legacy, such as Roman remains and Gothic churches in the medieval city, Catalan art-nouveau, or modernista, houses in the Eixample district, and contemporary sculptures in the parks.
 The city’s 50 museums include the MNAC – which showcases the world’s finest collection of Romanesque art – the Museu Picasso, the Fundació Miró, and the Fundació Tàpies.

-Barcelona’s museums are offering a growing number of descriptive and tactile tours for blind people, and tours in sign language and with lip reading for deaf people.
+Barcelona’s museums are offering a growing number of descriptive and tactile tours for blind people and tours in sign language and lip reading for deaf people.
 Access to art is a universal right and a means to ensure social integration.

 Gaudí & Modernisme

 No other city has nine UNESCO World Heritage Sites.
 Seven of these landmarks were designed by Antoni Gaudí and the other two by Lluís Domènech i Montaner.
 However, it is Catalonia’s home-grown art nouveau, known as modernism, which finds its greatest expression in architecture and the applied arts and goes way beyond these nine masterpieces.
 You are bound to be amazed by the Sagrada Família, but you will also be fascinated by the creative originality of many other buildings that you could never have imagined.